How to Take Care of Yourself During a Crisis

 Death of a loved one, or pet

-- Break-up, divorce or separation
+Break-up, divorce or separation

-- Serious health issues or illness
+Serious health issues or illness

-- Accidents resulting in trauma or injury
+Accidents resulting in trauma or injury

-- Any type of abuse to self or loved ones
+Any type of abuse to self or loved ones

 Victim of a crime

-- Mental health issues
+Mental health issues

 Here are some important lessons learned from crisis.

-2. It's YOUR turn now
+2. It's YOUR Turn to Get Support

-By not allowing yourself to receive, you sabotage the healing.
-A crisis is hardest when endured alone.
-Instead of experiencing your feelings, you're resisting them.
+By not allowing yourself to receive, you unknowingly sabotage the healing process.
+Instead of experiencing your feelings, you get stuck in them.